On this Page...

 - Information Retrieval

-An airport sponsor may use any form of record keeping it deems appropriate, so long as the information and records produced by the pavement survey can be retrieved to provide a report to the FAA upon request.
+An airport sponsor may use any form of record keeping it deems appropriate provided the information and records that results from the pavement surveys can quickly be retrieved to provide upon request by the FAA.

 Refer to Advisory Circular 150/5380-6, Guidelines and Procedures for Maintenance of Airport Pavements for specific information for maintaining airport pavements and establishing an effective maintenance program.
 This Advisory Circular also addresses specific types of distress, their probable causes, inspection guidelines, and recommended methods of repair.